jon-harper/OmniBox/docs/support/index.md

 The layout of this documentation is standardized, and most sections are organized by the name of the electronic component a part is designed to mount.

-Below are explanations of the information you'll find in the Options & Support section.
+Below are explanations of the information you'll find in each part entry.

 ## Fit Testing